Julia Danzas: Biography

 In 1914, at the outbreak of the First World War, the Empress wanted to entrust to Danzas office affairs, but she refused and went to the front.
 At first, she was in charge of Red Cross Society depots of the 10th Army, and in 1916 was admitted as a volunteer in the 18th Orenburg Cossack Regiment and took part in the fighting.
 She was awarded the Cross of Saint George.

-After the February Revolution of Danzas returned to Petrograd.
+After the February Revolution, Danzas returned to Petrograd.
 The interim government proposed to her the command of the Women's Battalion, but she refused.
 In 1917, Danzas was slated to debate in Saint Petersburg State University Master's degree in world history, but the disputation was not held.

 In 1918, Danzas went to work in a public library, where her knowledge of nine languages made her a valuable employee.
-In addition, she lectured on the history of England and France in the Bekhterev Research Institute and was a member of the Philosophical Society at the University of Petrograd, was one of the organizers of the "Union of Catholic Wisdom", collaborated with the publishing house " World Literature ", prepared the monograph "Plato".
+In addition, she lectured on the history of England and France in the Bekhterev Research Institute and was a member of the Philosophical Society at the University of Petrograd, was one of the organizers of the "Union of Catholic Wisdom", collaborated with the publishing house " World Literature ", and prepared the monograph "Plato".
 In 1920, Gorky offered her a job at the Vladimir Palace.

 At a meeting at the Vladimir Palace Danzas met the head of Russian Catholics, Father Leonid Feodorov.
 Under his influence, she accepted Catholicism, and with him, in 1921, organized the monastic community of the Holy Spirit, where in 1922 Danzas was received as a nun by the name of Justina.
 On 11 November 1923, Danzas was arrested, together with other members of the community of Russian Catholics in Petrograd.
 She was accused of creating a counter-revolutionary organization and without a trial sentenced to 10 years in prison.
-She was at first imprisoned in the Irkutsk prison, and from September 1928 - in the Solovki prison camp.
+She was at first imprisoned in the Irkutsk prison, and from September 1928 – in the Solovki prison camp.
 There, she worked as an accountant and librarian of the "Museum of Local History Society."
-In September 1932, she was transferred to the camp at the station Bear Mountain, where she worked in the Department of Statistics Construction Management White Sea-Baltic Canal.
+In September 1932, she was transferred to the camp at the station Bear Mountain, where she worked in the Department of Statistics Construction Management White Sea–Baltic Canal.

 In January 1932, at the request of Gorky and of her brother, who lived in Germany, Danzas was released one year in advance.
 After her release she lived in Leningrad and Moscow, and then, with the assistance of Gorky, in December 1933 emigrated from the Soviet Union.
-She settled first in Berlin with her brother, then in France, at first at the monastery of Prull, and then in Lille, where she worked in the Dominican Center for Russian Studies, "Truth."
+She settled first in Berlin with her brother, then in France, at first at the Monastery of Prull, and then in Lille, where she worked in the Dominican Center for Russian Studies, "Truth."